Holographic Fermions in Striped Phases: Introduction

 In particular, we will explore the fermionic spectral function by solving numerically the Dirac equation~\eqref{diraceom} in a low temperature PDW phase, in two different cases.
 We will work first in a pure PDW phase in which a U(1) symmetry and translational invariance are both broken spontaneously by the same underlying mechanism.
 We will then add an ionic lattice which breaks translations explicitly in the UV of the theory, so that the final construction realizes spontaneous crystallization in the presence of a background lattice.
 As we will see, the formation of the Fermi surface will require a sufficiently large value of the fermionic charge, as already known from the literature.
-A more interesting feature involves the shape and structure of the Fermi surface (including the presence and size of a gap), which will be highly sensitive to the strength of broken translational invariance.
+A more interesting feature involves the shape and structure of the Fermi surface (including the presence and size of a gap\,\footnote{We stress that this is not a superconducting gap, but due to the broken translational invariance and the periodic modulation of the background.}), which will be highly sensitive to the strength of broken translational invariance.
 Intriguingly, we will find a gradual disappearance of the Fermi surface as the strength of the lattice becomes too large, as discussed in detail in Section \ref{Numerics}.
 We expect the Fermi surface features we identify to be widely applicable to striped superconducting phases as well as other spatially modulated or striped phases, and not just to the physics of a PDW.
+We will present further evidence by considering a model with only an ionic lattice.

 The structure of the paper is the following.
 The holographic model we will work with is introduced in Section \ref{SetupSection}, and its gravitational solutions are included in Section \ref{backreaction}.
 The Dirac equation and spectral function are discussed in Section \ref{Greenfunction}, and the numerical analysis is presented in Section \ref{Numerics}.
 We conclude in Section \ref{Conclusions} with a summary of results and future directions.
+The analysis of the energy distribution of the spectral function is relegated to Appendix~\ref{appA} and further details of the numerical analysis to Appendix~\ref{appB}.